ehsanyousefzadehasl/MCP/papers/03-RC-NVM.md

 HPCA - 2018

 ## What is the problem the paper is trying to solve?
-DRAM memory systems are suitable for row-based actions like operation from OLTP system, but OLAP systems because of the scanning operation they perform and their strided accesses can result in significant performance degradation.
+DRAM memory systems are suitable for row-based actions like operation from OLTP (**O**n**L**ine **T**ransactional **P**rocessing) system, but OLAP (**O**n**L**ine **A**nalytical **P**rocessing) systems because of the scanning operations they perform, and their strided accesses can result in significant performance degradation becasue caches cannot catch all accesses.

 ## What are the key ideas of the paper?
 Key insights?
-Finding that crossbar-based non-volatile memory (NVM) technologies, such as 3D XPoint, RRAM, and PCM, are promissing alternatives to support both row-oriented and column-oriented accesses with much lower area overhead, the authors design Row-Column-NVM (RC-NVM) that leverages the layout symmetry of crossbar-based NVM to enable fexible and efficient row and column accesses for IMDBs.
+Finding that crossbar-based non-volatile memory (NVM) technologies, such as **3D XPoint**, RRAM, and PCM, are promissing alternatives to support both row-oriented and column-oriented accesses with much lower area overhead, the authors design Row-Column-NVM (RC-NVM) that leverages the layout symmetry of crossbar-based NVM to enable fexible and efficient row and column accesses for IMDBs.

 ## The solution
 A new NVM architecture for enabling row-based and column-based accesses while providing a simple addressing model with some changes to cache architecture for addressing data synonym and coherency issues.
-Employing group caching for mitigating the bad effect of accesses with a specific order, also cache pinning to solve the thrashing problem.
+Employing group caching for mitigating the bad effect of accesses with a specific order, which data spans for more than one column, also cache pinning to solve the thrashing problem.

 ## Results
 - In best case, 14.5X memory access performance improvement compared to conventional NVM (RRAM)